-The story behind our emo screamo indie folk fusion—how perpetual lateness became a meditation on timing, cosmic conspiracy, and the melodramatic truth of always being left behind.
+The story behind our rock-punk-indie fusion—how perpetual lateness became a meditation on timing, cosmic conspiracy, and the melodramatic truth of always being left behind.

 CrisisKaraoke